Gabriel-RABHI/ActionBridge/README.md

 ## Overview

-ActionBridge introduces a structured, simple, file-system-based workflow for **AI-assisted, large-scale software development**.
-Its goal is to optimize AI agents' context and workflow to deliver the most reliable results in complex codebases.
-It is designed to power a new class of architecture dedicated to AI-assisted LOB (Line of Business) software development.
+ActionBridge introduces a structured, file-system-based workflow for large-scale, AI-assisted software development.
+By utilizing **Hierarchical, Fractal Prompt Building**, it aggressively optimizes AI agent context and execution, delivering reliable results even within the most complex codebases.

+It implements an iterative, hierarchical specification process where **the code itself is treated as a temporary, replaceable artifact**.
+While ActionBridge is purpose-built to pioneer a new class of architecture dedicated to AI-assisted Line of Business (LOB) software, its workflow can be seamlessly applied to any existing codebase to enhance AI reliability and output quality.
 ## Why?

 The foundational premise of ActionBridge is that applying LLMs to traditional software architectures—systems inherently designed _by_ humans, _for_ humans—is fundamentally flawed.
 When unleashed on medium-to-large legacy codebases, AI inevitably triggers context hallucinations, code duplication, silent bugs, and eventual code collapse.